TristanBlackwell/twilly/twilly/README.md

 ## twilly

-`twilly` is a *synchronous* helper library bringing access to Twilio's API's via Rust.
+`twilly` is a helper library bringing access to Twilio's API's via Rust.
 The library supports a client-based approach, instantiating a twilio client with credentials before sending & receiving requests.

 ```rust
 let config =  TwilioConfig {